DuggyL/frontend-milestone-project-2/README.md

 ### Code

 -   This memory game based on multiple javascript tutorials.
 I studied tutorials extensively and breakdown all the components it needs to build a funtional javascript memory game.
-    - Create a memory game with JavaScript by Fakorede Damilola (https://dev.to/fakorededamilola/create-a-memory-game-with-js-1l9j)
+    -   Create a memory game with JavaScript by Fakorede Damilola [link](https://dev.to/fakorededamilola/create-a-memory-game-with-js-1l9j)
-    - Memory Game in Vanilla JavaScript by Marina Ferreira (https://www.freecodecamp.org/news/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae)
+    -   Memory Game in Vanilla JavaScript by Marina Ferreira [link](https://www.freecodecamp.org/news/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae)
-    - Learn JavaScript by Building 7 Games - Full Course by Ania Kubów (https://www.youtube.com/watch?v=ec8vSKJuZTk&list=PLDpvVzk1kZl_xWyRhgVk5o2QUIaW_WyQc&index=36&t=3140s)
+    -   Learn JavaScript by Building 7 Games - Full Course by Ania Kubów [link](https://www.youtube.com/watch?v=ec8vSKJuZTk&list=PLDpvVzk1kZl_xWyRhgVk5o2QUIaW_WyQc&index=36&t=3140s)
--   How to Overlay by w3school (https://www.w3schools.com/howto/howto_css_overlay.asp)
+-   How to Overlay by w3school [link](https://www.w3schools.com/howto/howto_css_overlay.asp)
 -   Bootstrap Library used throughout the project mainly to make site responsive
 -   Nav bar, social media and work history codes inspired by Code Institute tutorials projects
--   W3schools and MDN Webdocs helped me learn more about HTML/CSS and solves problems
--   Stack Overflow helped with solution to webpage responsiveness

 ### Media
 -   All images on private chef and about me sections were provided by Chef Dicson